Isaac Kwame Asiamah: Elections

+2004 Elections

 Asiamah was elected as the member of parliament for the Atwima Mponua constituency of the Ashanti Region of Ghana for the first time in the 2004 Ghanaian general elections.
 He won on the ticket of the New Patriotic Party.
 His constituency was a part of the 36 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a majority total of 128 parliamentary seats out of 230 seats.
 He was elected with 30,012 votes out of 44,217 total valid votes cast equivalent to 67.9% of total valid votes cast.
 He was elected over John Macitse Oduro H. of the National Democratic Congress and Stephen Osei Bossman of the Convention People's Party.
 These obtained 30.5% and 1.7% respectively of total valid votes cast.

+2008 Elections

 In 2008, he won the general elections on the ticket of the New Patriotic Party for the same constituency.
 His constituency was part of the 34 parliamentary seats out of 39 seats won by the New Patriotic Party in that election for the Ashanti Region.
 The New Patriotic Party won a minority total of 109 parliamentary seats out of 230 seats.
 He was elected with 25,350 votes out of 44,948 total valid votes cast equivalent to 56.4% of total valid votes cast.
 He was elected over Amoah Sarpong of the People's National Convention, Ali Yeboah of the National Democratic Congress, Kofi Takyi of the Democratic People's Party, Appiahhene Peter of the Convention People's Party and Raphael Baffour Awuah an independent candidate.
 These obtained 0.68%, 32.01%, 0.42%, 1.12% and 9.37% respectively of the total votes cast.

+2012 Elections

 In 2012, he won the general elections on the ticket of the New Patriotic Party for the same constituency.
 He was elected with 33,961 votes out of 59,300 total valid votes cast equivalent to 57.27% of total valid votes cast.
 He was elected over Kwaku Agyemang-Mensah of the National Democratic Congress and Frank Tachie Mensah of the Convention People's Party.
 These obtained 41.94% and 0.79% respectively of the total votes cast.

 He was re-elected in the 2016 and 2020 general election to represent in both the 7th and 8th Parliament of the Fourth Republic of Ghana.

+In the parliamentary primaries of 2024 for the NPP, he was defeated in his attempt to represent the party by Owusu Sekyere.
+Sekyere secured 377 votes, surpassing his opponent who received 330 votes out of the total valid votes cast.